-The purpose of this policy is to establish the parameters by which Utah Virtual Academy (the "School") will select and purchase instructional materials.
+The purpose of this policy is to establish the parameters by which Utah Virtual Academy (the "School") will select, approve, and purchase instructional materials.
+The purpose of this policy and accompanying procedures is to also set forth the School's process for reviewing challenges to instructional materials.